ricardomaia/ghost/README.md

   "user": "ricardomaia",
   "repo": "statuspage",
   "env": "production",
-  "auto_refresh": true
+  "auto_refresh": true,
+  "incident_days": 7
 }
 ```
-Additionally you can set `auto_refresh` true or false to enable or disable page update each 60 seconds.

-Finally, the `env` directive may have two values, `development` or `production`.
+The `env` option may have two values, `development` or `production`.
 Development mode use a local json file instead of connect GitHub API.

+Set `auto_refresh` true or false to enable or disable page update each 60 seconds.

+Finally, `incident days`, defines the number of days in the issues history to be queried.

 ## Building and running in production mode